There is comfort in coins.

 Meanwhile, in Milford, Mass., Thomas Daigle paid off his mortgage last year with 62,000 pennies.
 And across the border in Calgary, Alberta, Devin DeFraine paid for his $3,000 college tuition in rolled coins.
 For DeFraine, the goal was to prove a point to university administrators, who decided to charge a $60 processing fee to tuition bills paid with credit cards.

 "If they're gonna nickel and dime us, I'm gonna nickel and dime them,” said DeFraine, who wheeled 230 pounds of rolled change into the registrar’s office.

 Then, there are the treasure hunters.

 These coin hobbyists dive into piles of coins they buy at the bank in search of valuable silver stowaways and other rare coins.
 Make no mistake, coin roll hunting (or CRH) is not necessarily about the potential payout.
 A thread for novice CRHers on the TreasureNet forums coaches beginners to “Have fun first!
 Profit is second.”

 Which is a good thing, because hours of searching roll after roll of coins can yield nothing at all, as the amount of silver and rare coins remaining in circulation dwindles all the time.

 But the risk isn’t too great.
-When treasure hunters get a “skunked” batch — one with no keepers — they can then take them to Coinstar or their bank and recoup some of their money, or take it to a different bank (“never dump where you eat,” TreasureNet instructs) for no fee.
+When treasure hunters get a “skunked” batch — one with no keepers — they can then take them to Coinstar or their bank and recoup some of their money, or take it to a different bank for no fee (“never dump where you eat,” TreasureNet instructs).
 In that case, the only thing lost, really, is time, but for those who love the hobby, it’s not time wasted at all.